qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 ## intent:add_attachments_to_emails
 - How do I add attachments to emails?
 - Hi there!
 How do I add an attachment (other that photos) to an email?
 Thank you!
+- How do I add a pdf attachment ?

 ## intent:add_images_to_emails
 - How do I add images from my phone to emails?